-There will be three (paper and pencil) mid-terms throughout the semester.
+There will be three (paper and pencil) midterms throughout the semester.
 The midterms will consist of two parts.
 Part 1 will be multiple choice questions.
-Part 2 of the mid-term exams will consist of free response problems.
+Part 2 of the midterm exams will consist of free response problems.

-These exams will take place in the evening, from 8:30 PM to 10:10 PM.
+These midterm exams will take place in the evening, from TBA to TBA.